The Virtual Currency Regulation Review: Cayman Islands

 As VASPs, issuers and relevant providers of financial services must register with CIMA.
 A registered person may not issue virtual assets directly to members of the public in excess of a threshold prescribed by CIMA.
 Any issuances above the threshold must, or alternatively the entire issuance may, be issued through a Cayman licensed virtual assets exchange.

-A VASP must request and obtain CIMA's approval prior to any issuance, whether directly to the public or through a virtual assets exchange.
+When Section 12 of the VASPA becomes effective, a VASP must request and obtain CIMA's approval prior to any issuance, whether directly to the public or through a virtual assets exchange.
 CIMA may impose requirements on any approval relating to: marketing; disclosures of material risks associated with the virtual asset; use of funds; terms and conditions of the issuance; information the issuer must collect from the public; and CIMA reporting requirements and timings that are specific to the issuance.

 A licensed virtual assets exchange may, if permitted under its licence and subject to prior CIMA approval, issue virtual assets on its own behalf directly to the public over the prescribed threshold.
 CIMA may impose conditions on the approval similar to those imposed on direct issuers.